CELESTIIAL - USA

 CELESTIIAL - WHERE LIFE SPRINGS ETERNAL - BINDRUNE

-Celestiial is a quasi-funeral doom metal band and like several others groups within the sub-genre it draws inspiration from nature and the natural world’s sensations that surround us.
+Celestiial is a quasi-funeral doom metal band and like several other groups within the sub-genre, draws inspiration from nature and the natural world’s sensations that surround us.
 It is both the words and the sounds that convey the contact message even if the titles say more than texts here because the band gives the vocals (heavy grunts) minimum spotlight in favour of instrumentality.
 The samples and the sounds of the consistently running and flowing water give support to this idea.

 The album begins with a discordant take on Slayer’s famous Raining Blood intro and has plenty of crushing moments early on, be it the vocals or the music itself, but at some stage this homage to nature becomes more Enya and less the music of the gods.
 To its credit though, Where Life Springs Eternal (Unleashed would have a thing or two to say about that with its Where No Life Dwells) skirts keyboards, synthesizers and girlfriend whinings and sets itself up for impact.
 There is both positive and negative here after all. - Ali “The Metallian”